-The ALTCS is administered through a statewide, managed care system which delivers acute, long-term care, home-and-community based, and behavioral health care services through capitated MCOs that AHCCCS calls "Program Contractors."
-The one exception is ALTCS enrollees eligible under the CRS program receive specialty care on a "carve-out" basis through a separate MCO contract.
+The ALTCS is administered through a statewide, managed care system which delivers acute, long-term care, home-and-community based, CRS and behavioral health care services through capitated MCOs that AHCCCS calls "Program Contractors."
+The one exception is ALTCS DES/DDD enrollees eligible under the CRS program receive specialty care for treatment of their CRS and behavioral health conditions through a separate MCO contract.
+Those enrollees will receive services for all conditions other than behavioral health or CRS related conditions through ALTCS DES/DDD.

 With one exception, ALTCS contracts are awarded in the same geographic service areas as AACP are awarded.
-The exception is for the ALTCS contract with the Arizona

-DES/DDD to provide coverage on a statewide basis of the full ALTCS benefit package to all eligible individuals with developmental disabilities.
+The exception is for the ALTCS contract with the Arizona DES/DDD to provide coverage on a statewide basis of the full ALTCS benefit package to all eligible individuals with developmental disabilities.
 Under State law, A.R.S.
 36-2940, AHCCCS is required to enter into an intergovernmental agreement (IGA) with DES/DDD to serve as the managed care organization for individuals with developmental disabilities.
 The DES/DDD ALTCS contract is an at-risk MCO contract that complies with 42 C.F.R.
 Part 438 and as such is reviewed and approved by CMS.
 Payments to DES/DDD under the ALTCS contract shall not include any payments other than payments that meet the requirements of 42 C.F.R.
 438.6(c) including the requirement that all payments and risk-sharing mechanisms in the contract are actuarially sound.
 State law, A.R.S.
-36-2953, requires DES/DDD to maintain a separate fund to account for all revenues and expenditures under the ALTCS contract.
+36-2953, requires DES/DDD to maintain a separate fund to account for all revenues and expenditures under the ALTCS contract and limits use of the fund for the administration of the ALTCS contract.
 ALTCS enrollees in Maricopa and Pima Counties have a choice of Program Contractors, but ALTCS enrollees in the rest of the State enroll in the Program Contractor for their GSA.